hamza3256/Micromorpher/docs/VBoxCurrencyExchangeInstall.md

 ## 2. Login

-Once the Guest OS has booted, you will see a login prompt.
-Login to the account `sussex`:
+If you are not already logged into the account `sussex` on the Virtual Box Guest OS, do so now:

 ![Login](../images/login.png)